 But by far the most difficult thing I have had to wrestle with in these circumstances is what I call the hidden agenda.
 We have all come across the career climber.
-He gives the appearance of working wholeheartedly for the team, the project or the company, while relentlessly pursuing a hidden agenda for personal betterment at the expense of his colleagues - often badmouthing them to higher management in order to get himself ahead.
+He gives the appearance of working wholeheartedly for the team, the project or the company, while relentlessly pursuing a hidden agenda for personal betterment at the expense of his colleagues — often badmouthing them to higher management in order to get himself ahead.
 I always found these people easy to spot.
-Like most of their colleagues, I could see through their hidden agenda.
-This is because their hidden agenda follows a rational straight-forward route and is fuelled by the simple motive of selfish gain.
+Like most of their colleagues, I could see through their hidden agendas.
+This is because their hidden agendas follow a rational straight-forward route and is fuelled by the simple motive of selfish gain.

 Not so easy with the hidden agenda of a schizophrenic.
 All throughout each approach to relapse, my wife knew full well that others thought she was ill.
 But she wanted to avoid the inevitable.
 For this she devised a hidden agenda for getting away from the inevitable consequence.
 But her agenda was not rational.
 It followed a very convoluted path.
 Its goal was not even rational.